late7/visual-meter-reader/README.md

 You can install the required packages using:

-pip install opencv-python
+pip install opencv-python \n
-pip install matplotlib
+pip install matplotlib \n
-pip install numpy
+pip install numpy \n

 # Usage
 Image Preparation: Ensure you have two images: